Wondering where to find a gluten free bakery or restaurant in Paris? Search no more! Here is a list of options you can find in my beautiful hometown.

 You will find a ton of Breton crepe restaurants in the Breton district of Paris which is situated near the Montparnasse train station.
 So just go have a look at "rue du Montparnasse" and you will for sure, find a good crepe restaurant that serves (cross contaminated) gluten free savory crepes.
 Please note, that their sweet crepes won't be gluten free.
 So unfortunately there won't be any dessert for you, unless you ask for a buckwheat galette with a sweet topping (I have yet to try that).

-Another possibility though, would be to go to La Crème de Paris (4, rue du Faubourg Montmartre 75009 Paris) where they serve both sweet and savory crepes that are gluten free but also cross contaminated, so not celiac friendly either.
+Another possibility though, would be to go to La Crème de Paris (4, rue du Faubourg Montmartre 75009 Paris) where they serve gluten free savory crepes and waffles and some gluten free waffles (no gluten free sweet crepes).
+But they are also cross contaminated, so not celiac friendly either.

 Gluten free in French supermarkets